ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 ### **Scarcity Modeling (Classification):**
  **XGBoost** emerged as the superior classifier (**F1: 0.606**).
 I identified two "Noise Categories" that make classification difficult: **Mythical Pokemon** (which mimic Legendary traits) and **Pseudo-Legendaries** (High-stat regulars like Garchomp).

 * F1 Score: How well the model predicts the minority class.
 More specifically, the F1 Score serves as a robust evaluator by balancing the trade-off between Precision (avoiding false alarms) and Recall (ensuring no minority class instances are missed).
-This project contains more details of the mechanics of a F1 Score.
+This project contains more details of the mechanics of the F1 Score.

 **📊 Bar plot of 10 classification models' F1 scores:**
 <img width="1447" height="707" alt="github_pokemon_1" src="https://github.com/user-attachments/assets/5af1a833-5551-45a9-bca5-8f2bffc4ba95" />